-25. How is interest withholding tax dealt with?
+24. How is interest withholding tax dealt with?

 Assured Guaranty believes that whether or not interest withholding tax is payable depends on the structuring of the underlying deal and is not attracted simply by introducing a financial guarantee into the transaction.
-This is a matter for issuers and arrangers to consider with their tax advisors, but Assured Guaranty's understanding is that these parties will typically seek to ensure that the debt on offer is offered to the market in a way which satisfies the public offer test so that the transaction would be exempt from withholding tax.
+This is a matter for issuers and arrangers to consider with their tax advisers, but Assured Guaranty's understanding is that these parties will typically seek to ensure that the debt on offer is offered to the market in a way that would mean that the transaction would be exempt from withholding tax.
 Assured Guaranty does not cover taxes as part of its financial guarantee coverage.
-Assured Guaranty does not provide tax advice and the parties are urged to consult with their own tax advisors regarding their specific situation.
+Assured Guaranty does not provide tax advice, and the parties are urged to consult with their own tax advisers regarding their specific situation.

-26. Does the underlying instrument need to be: listed, in physical form, set up in a clearing system?
+25. Does the underlying instrument need to be: listed, in physical form, or set up in a clearing system?

-Assured Guaranty does not require the underlying instrument to be listed or cleared.
+Assured Guaranty does not require the underlying instrument to be listed or cleared or in physical form.
 For example, Assured Guaranty has wrapped registered bonds in the past.

-27. What rights does AG have?
+26. What rights does Assured Guaranty have?
 Does it vote?
 Receive reports?
 How does it decide how to vote?

-Assured Guaranty's funding solution provides a single point of contact (Assured Guaranty in its capacity as controlling creditor), with decision-making authority over a range of activities that could impact the underlying risk of the project.
+Assured Guaranty's funding solution typically provides a single point of contact (Assured Guaranty in its capacity as controlling creditor), with decision-making authority over a range of activities that could impact the underlying risk of the project.